agallex/SpaceInvaders/README.md

 <img src="PhotosFromTheGame/registration.PNG" height="400">
 </div>

-I made a game on Unity.
+I made a game on Unity with a table of records.

 The UnityProject branch contains the Unity project for iOS and Android devices and the .apk installation file.
 [Download link .apk.](https://github.com/ag alex/Space Invaders/blob/Unity Project/Space Invaders.apk)